2024-2025 Hubert H. Humphrey Fellowship Program

 - Natural Resources, Environmental Policy, and Climate Change

 - Substance Abuse Education, Treatment and Prevention (see 4b)

 - Educational Administration, Planning, and Policy

-* Note on Substance Abuse Education, Prevention, and Treatment field: ECA cooperates with the National Institute on Drug Abuse to work with Humphrey Fellows in the field of substance abuse.
+- Note on Substance Abuse Education, Prevention, and Treatment field: ECA cooperates with the National Institute on Drug Abuse which provides some co-funding to work with Humphrey Fellows in the field of substance abuse.
 Candidates must have either a research background in the field or demonstrated ability to learn the results and policy implications of current research.
-The candidates must complete the supplementary field-specific page of the application for this topic area.
+The candidates should be recruited and ranked together with candidates in other fields and must complete the supplementary field-specific page of the application for this topic area.

 - Appropriate candidates are mid-career professionals in leadership positions who have demonstrated a commitment to public service and the potential for professional advancement.